 Because of our proprietary technology, each individual microsphere has extended-release and abuse-deterrent properties.
-The microspheres are designed to be administered in capsule form, sprinkled on food or directly in the mouth, or administered into the stomach via a gastric or nasogastric tube without compromising their abuse-deterrent, extended-release profile.
+The microspheres are designed to be administered in capsule form, sprinkled on food or into a cup then directly in the mouth, or administered into the stomach via a gastric or nasogastric tube without compromising their abuse-deterrent, extended-release profile.
 These features may make Xtampza uniquely suited to address the needs of patients suffering from CPD.